PartyLich/kyren.github.io/_posts/2018-09-14-rustconf-talk.md

     release)

-  * Seriously, don't make your own engine, just use Unity / Unreal / Godot etc (We didn't even use boost!
-In fact, at some point we added our own versions of c++17 classes like std::optional and std::variant inside starbound, because at the time it was easier than starting to depend on boost.
+  * Seriously, don't make your own engine, just use Unity / Unreal / Godot etc (We didn't even use Boost!
+In fact, at some point we added our own versions of C++17 classes like `std::optional` and `std::variant` inside Starbound, because at the time it was easier than starting to depend on Boost.
 We also came up with our own system for doing 2d texture atlasing because we couldn't find a good way to do offline texture atlasing with so many small textures that can't be easily grouped)

   * Your first game should be simple, you should make something simple that you can release in a short time.
-    (In starbound, you can have an item that the player holds that runs its own Lua script which affects player physics, which can cooperate with other items and abilities that the player has that have their own scripts that also can affect the player's physics (at the same time), while also giving
+    (In Starbound, you can have an item that the player holds that runs its own Lua script which affects player physics, which can cooperate with other items and abilities that the player has that have their own scripts that also can affect the player's physics (at the same time), while also giving